Tailor-Made Materials for High-Precision 3D Microfabrication

 New IP-Q Photoresin

 Q stands for quick mesoscale fabrication.
 IP-Q resin is adapted to new printing strategies to cure more volume at once.
 The result is an increase in process throughput by a factor of 10 compared to previous 2PP-based 3D printing.
 Volumes of dozens of cubic millimeters take shape even more quickly than before.
+IP-Q resin can be used with the Photonic Professional GT2 and is part of the 3D Microfabrication Solution Set Large Features.

 Optimized Solutions for Micro- and Mesoscale Structures